brendan0powers/bakelite/docs/protocol.md

 ### Bitfield Structs
 __Not for V1__

-A bitfield struct lets you store data which is not byte aligned.
+A bitfield struct lets you store data that is not byte aligned.
-These can be used in situations where memory or network bandwidth is very tightly constraoned, or, when communicating with register based hardware.
+These can be used in situations where memory or network bandwidth is very tightly constrained or when communicating with register-based hardware.
 I2C devices, for example.

-Below is an example of a bitfield defenition for the control register of a TMP1075 tempurature sensor.
+Below is an example of a bitfield definition for the control register of a TMP1075 temperature sensor.
 ```
 enum ConversionRate: uint{2} {
   Rate_27_5  = 0  # 27.5ms